 The purpose of introducing people is to give them an opportunity to know each other.
 Beyond just stating names of the two parties, it is often the obligation of the person making the introduction to establish an acquaintance and help the two parties initiate a conversation.

 The basic protocol of introductions calls for introducing the ‘lesser-ranking’ (socially, professionally, by age or seniority) to the ‘higher-ranking’ person.
 Here are four steps:

-- Firstly, state the name of the person being introduced to.
+- First, state the name of the person being introduced to.
 This is the ‘higher-ranking’ person.

 - Second, say “I would like to introduce” or, “please meet” or, “this is,” etc.

-- Thirdly, state the name of the person being introduced.
+- Third, state the name of the person being introduced.
 This is the ‘lower-ranking’ person.

 - Finally, offer some details about each, as appropriate.
 As I wrote in a previous article, add a snippet of information about a topic of common interest between the two parties.
 Do not elaborate.
 This will help them connect and pursue a conversation.